-• UoPeople does not generally award scholarships to admitted applicants or students who have previously earned a degree from any post-secondary college or university.
+UoPeople does not generally award scholarships to admitted applicants or students who have previously earned a degree from any post-secondary college or university.

-- Scholarships will be revoked for students who are suspended from UoPeople, and those students will need to reapply when they return to good standing. - Students dismissed from UoPeople forfeit all previously awarded scholarship funds.
+- Students are expected to maintain good academic standing with a minimum cumulative grade point average (CGPA) of 2.00 in order to retain their scholarship support.
+Students whose CGPA falls below a 2.00 and are placed on Academic Warning, Academic Probation, or Probation Continued will be allowed to retain their scholarship support. - Scholarships will be revoked for students who are suspended from UoPeople, and those students will need to reapply when they return to good standing. - Students dismissed from UoPeople forfeit all previously awarded scholarship funds.
 Those who return to the University at a later date, by requesting reinstatement or applying for academic renewal, and who require financial assistance will be required to reapply for financial assistance. - Students who have voluntarily withdrawn from UoPeople relinquish all claims to any scholarship support that had been previously awarded to them.